Mark Nawaqanitawase

-Mark Nawaqanitawase (/fj/ na-wong-ah-nee-taw-WAW-zay; born 11 September 2000) is an Australian professional rugby league footballer who plays as a or er for the Sydney Roosters in the National Rugby League and for Australia at international level.
+Mark Ermanno Dukutoko Nawaqanitawase (/fj/ na-wong-ah-nee-taw-WAW-zay; born 11 September 2000), nicknamed "Marky Mark", is an Australian professional rugby league footballer who plays as a er or for the Sydney Roosters in the NRL and for the Australia national team.

-He previously played rugby union as a winger for the New South Wales Waratahs in Super Rugby and for Australia at international level.
-He also played rugby sevens in the 2024 Olympics.
+He previously played rugby union as a winger for the New South Wales Waratahs in the Super Rugby and for the Australia national rugby union team internationally.
+Nawaqanitawase also played rugby sevens at the 2024 Summer Olympics in Paris.

 Early life

-Nawaqanitawase is of Fijian and Italian heritage.
+Nawaqanitawase was born in Burwood, New South Wales, a suburb in Sydney's Inner West.
+He is of Fijian and Italian heritage.
 He played rugby league for Concord-Burwood Wolves and Leichhardt Wanderers in his youth, until he swapped over to rugby union aged 14.

 Rugby union career

 Nawaqanitawase played schoolboy rugby for St Patrick's College, Strathfield.
 As an adult, he began his first-class career with Eastwood RFC in the Shute Shield competition.

 With his similarities in height, position, body type, and playing style, Nawaqanitawase has been likened to former Waratahs fullback and dual Australia and Tonga representative Israel Folau.